NimbusCorp/NimbusCorp.github.io/_posts/2024-7-3-sharepoint-migration.md

 ---
 layout: post
-title: SharePoint Migration for an Ontario Hospital
+title: SharePoint Migration for Hospital
 date: 2024-07-01 00:00:00
 tags: [ SharePoint, Migration, Governance ]
 categories: [Data, Technology]
-published: true
+published: false
 ---

 ## Background:
-A large Ontario hospital in Canada required their on-prem SharePoint 2016 environment to be migrated over to SharePoint Online.
+Hospital in **Ontario, Canada** required their on-prem SharePoint 2016 environment to be migrated over to SharePoint Online over short time frame.
+The Hospital elected to migrate as is to SharePoint online with classic infrastructure along with highly customized Master pages and various legacy solutions.

 ## Challenges:
-- Large site collections and nested subsites infrastructure on SharePoint 2016
+- Large site collections and with massive nested subsites infrastructure on SharePoint server 2016
+- Large Lists and libraries with large views.
-- Legacy solutions
+- Legacy SharePoint solutions that required modernization
-- Outdated and un-optimized Master Page
+- Outdated and un-optimized custom Master Pages across three divisions
-- Legacy CSS styling
+- Old and inefficient CSS
-- Short timeline to get assess, plan and migrate
+- Short timeline to achieve assessment, plan and migrate to SharePoint Online.
+- Thousands of orphaned and detached identity objects.

 ## Solutions:
+Nimbus Corp assisted a partner MSP in delivering a successful migration within steep timelines.
+Our PS team provided an assessment on the hospitals current SP 2016 infrastructure and helped design the entire migration workflow.
+The team used Sharegate as our migration tool.